Get Started

 var duelink = new DUELinkController(availablePort);

-You need GHIElectronics.DUELink library from nuget.org.
+You need the GHIElectronics.DUELink library from nuget.org.
 Full details are on the .NET page.

 Connect to any RPI RP2350 or RP2040 board (click for image)